 Elizabeth Lin is a Group Health physician scientist known for pioneering work integrating mental health treatment into primary care services.
-Dr. Lin co-founded the collaborative care model for depression with GHRI Senior Investigator Michael Von Korff, ScD, and Affiliate Investigator Wayne Katon, MD, of the University of Washington (UW).
+Dr. Lin co-founded the collaborative care model for depression with GHRI Senior Investigator Michael Von Korff, ScD, and the late Affiliate Investigator Wayne Katon, MD, of the University of Washington (UW).
 Since the 1990s, this model of care has been adopted by health care organizations nationwide and disseminated globally.

 Dr. Lin’s experiences as a family physician fuel her enduring commitment to designing primary care services that address both the mental and physical health needs of patients.
 Harnessing the synergy of care team members who collaborate with each other and with patients to achieve optimal outcomes is a key focus of her research.
 In the National Institutes of Health (NIH)-funded TEAMcare randomized trial, Dr. Lin and colleagues found that patients with complex health care needs experienced improved diabetes, heart disease, and depression outcomes when mental health treatment was integrated into primary care.
 The study’s compelling findings have been published in several influential journals—including the New England Journal of Medicine in 2010 (see news release), British Medical Journal in 2011, and Annals of Family Medicine in 2012 (see news release).